findaheng/Scenic/examples/carla/IEEE_Challenge/README.md

 01. (DIP) Perform lane change/low-speed merge
 02. Perform vehicle following
-03. (DIP) Move out of travel lane/park
+03. Move out of travel lane/park
-04. (DIP) Detect and respond to school buses
+04. (TIP) Detect and respond to school buses
-05. (TIP) Detect and respond to encroaching oncoming vehicles
+05. Detect and respond to encroaching oncoming vehicles
 06. Detect and respond to pedestrians